goodship1/Minimalistic-Design-of-Extended-Stability-Runge-Kutta-Methods/README.md

 ### 1. **Codebase**
    - Implementation of the **2s-7 ESRK scheme** for testing and validation.
    - Includes examples for 3rd-order 15-stage and 4th-order 16-stage Butcher tableaus.
+   - Ipopt code which is used to generated a search of the butcher tableaus along with the dockerfile used to run them locally.

 ### 2. **Order Condition Verification**
    - Automated checks to ensure the scheme satisfies required order conditions.